abyssDS/sfmlWiki/FAQ.md

 If you've checked all of those, and SFML still refuses to work, see [I found a bug!](#grl-bug).

 ### <a name="use-examples"/>Are there any example projects I can learn from?

+Examples of the usage of each module are provided with SFML itself if you download the full SDK version.
+If you want full projects that make use of many features of SFML at the same time your best bet is to check out the [projects forum](http://en.sfml-dev.org/forums/index.php?board=10.0).
+People frequently showcase what they are working on there for the community to see.
+Often they might provide the source code as well, so if you feel brave enough you can look in there if you find a certain project interesting.

 ### <a name="use-fuse"/>I want to fuse the libraries into one.
 (Not recommended)

 To fuse two libraries, you can use the ar.exe utility provided with MinGW.
 You'll also need a minimal Unix environment (like [CYGWIN](http://www.cygwin.com/)).
 The syntax is: